freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

 .. |Upgrade by cloning| image:: images/upgrade_to_tails_2x/upgrade_by_cloning.png
 .. |Select Target Device| image:: images/upgrade_to_tails_2x/select_target_device.png

-5. Re-install the automatic Tails configuration
+5. Re-Install the Automatic Tails Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note:: This step is only applicable to Admin Tails USBs and Journalist Tails